 Measurements collected by fixed traffic sensors (loops, radars, toll transponders), and commuters (GPS point speeds, GPS travel-times) are filtered in real-time and map-matched to the model graph.
-These measurements are assimilated by physical and statistical traffic models, and are optimally combined with historical knowledge to produce the best estimates of current traffic conditions.
+These traffic measurements are assimilated by physical and statistical models of traffic, and optimally combined with historical traffic knowledge to produce the best estimates of the current traffic conditions.
 These estimates can be broadcast to different clients or fed to routing algorithms providing commuters with optimal routing directions given the current state of the road network.

-Different traffic dynamics properties and different data types and data volumes on highway and arterial networks motivate different algorithmic approaches for traffic estimation on each network type.
+Different traffic dynamics properties and different data types and data volumes on highway and arterial networks motivate different algorithmic approaches for traffic estimation on each of network type.